i-VRESSE/haddock3-webapp/deploy/arq/README.md

 The haddock3 webapp should be running on http://localhost:8080

-Next steps are to go to http://localhost:8080/register to register as admin, give your self an expertise level at http://localhost:8080/admin/users and finally submit a job.
+Next steps are to go to http://localhost:8080/register to register as admin and finally submit a job.

 ## Configuration